 Interim Vice Chair

 Rosenbloom’s extensive experience in the musical instrument industry covers a variety of managerial and growth-oriented roles.
-He currently serves as Vice President of Strategic Management at Sweetwater Sound, one of the fastest growing and most successful online instrument retailers in the USA.
+He most recently served as Vice President of Strategic Management at Sweetwater Sound, one of the fastest growing and most successful online instrument retailers in the USA.
 He is also a columnist at Music Inc. Magazine, and founder of Spectrum Strategies consultancy firm.
 Rosenbloom’s previous industry roles include President of Medley Music Corp., Managing Director for Wechter Guitars, and Chairman of the Board at NAMM.

 “I am honored and thrilled to be joining the Board of the Alan R. Pearlman Foundation,” said Rosenbloom.
 “Alan, his company, and the superb people with whom he was surrounded, all had a huge impact on the course of my career in the music products industry.
 Now, I get the opportunity to give back to help ensure that future generations are given access to Alan’s incredible technologies so that their lives are similarly impacted and enriched.”